bitovi/operations-example-deno-ec2/README.md

 They are two different ways to accomplish the same thing: Hosting your Deno app in the cloud, for public access.

-We provide this Operations Repo as an example of how to use either Action for your app.
+We provide this Operations Repo as an example of how to use either Action for your Deno app.

 ## How does it work?

 You might notice there isn't any application code in this repo.
-That's intentional! **Deno** apps are capable of being hosted by simply providing the URL of their "main" code to the Deno runner.
+That's intentional! **Deno** apps are capable of being served by simply providing the URL of their "main" code to the Deno runner.

 So that's what we've done in this Operations Repo.
 The `Dockerfile` and `docker-compose.yml` are fed into Bitovi's open-source GitHub Actions, which take care of the provisining and deployment into AWS resources.